Openness to experience: Religiosity and spirituality

 Openness to experience has mixed relationships with different types of religiosity and spirituality.
 General religiosity has a weak association with low openness.
 Religious fundamentalism has a somewhat more substantial relationship with low openness.
 Mystical experiences occasioned by the use of psilocybin were found to increase openness significantly (see 'Drug Use,' below).

 Gender

-A study examining gender differences in big five personality traits in 55 nations found that across nations there were negligible average differences between men and women in openness to experience.
+A study examining gender differences in big-five personality traits in 55 nations found that across nations there were negligible average differences between men and women in openness to experience.
 By contrast, across nations women were found to be significantly higher than men in average neuroticism, extraversion, agreeableness, and conscientiousness.
-In 8 cultures, men were significantly higher than women in openness, but in 4 cultures women were significantly higher than men.
-Previous research has found that women tend to be higher on the feelings facet of openness, whereas men tend to be higher on the ideas facet, although the 55 nation study did not assess individual facets.
+In eight cultures, men were significantly higher than women in openness, but in four cultures women were significantly higher than men.
+Previous research found that women tend to be higher on the feelings facet of openness, whereas men tend to be higher on the ideas facet, although the 55-nation study did not assess individual facets.